CDA70/Estimation/writeup.md

     RbgPrime(2,2) = 0;
 ```

-The function returns a `RbgPrime` 3X3 matrix that is used by the Jacobian Matrix
+The function returns a `RbgPrime` 3X3 matrix that is used by the Jacobian Matrix, which updates the EKF Covariance

 ![jacobian matrix](/images/jacobian-matrix.png)

 ```C++